obsidianmd/obsidian-help/en/Obsidian Sync/Set up Obsidian Sync.md

 3. Next to **Pick remote vault**, click **Choose**.
 4. Click **Create new vault**.
 5. In **Vault name**, enter the name of the remote vault.
 6. In **Encryption password**, enter the password for your vault.
 This creates an end-to-end encrypted vault.
-For more information, refer to [[Security and encryption]].
+For more information, refer to [[Security and privacy]].
 7. Click **Create**.

 ## Step 4: Connect to a remote vault